Freakwill/missing_model/README.md

 ## Cautions

-In general case, missing model based on PCA is better then based on NMF, since the former considier the joint distribution of the sample.
+In general case, missing model based on PCA is better then based on NMF, since the former considers the joint distribution of the sample.
 If X (design matrix) is non-negative, then it is recommended to use missing model based on NMF, or use logit/expit to transform the data.